ExistensialReset/flowmosr/ethos/REFUGIUM_ANIMA.md

 Individuals are never removed from Refugium due to slow recovery.

 Departure is self-determined or collaboratively agreed upon when stability returns.

 ---

+## ⚠️ Before you continue

+If you are in the state described above:

+You do not need to read the rest of this document.

+This is a design description for those building spaces like this.

+You can stop here.

+You are already in the right place.

+---